Local H-Principles for Partial Holomorphic Relations: Introduction

+Given a holomorphic partial differential relation $\calR$ in the jet bundle of holomorphic sections of a holomorphic bundle $X\to B$, the realifications of $\calR$ lie in the jet bundle of smooth sections of the restriction of $X$ to a totally real submanifold of maximal dimension $M\subset B$.
+We use those realifications as a bridge from the holomorphic setting to the smooth one, so that we can make use of well known techniques to find $h$--principles.
+In order to go back to the holomorphic category we now need to approximate the smooth homotopies of formal solutions over $M$ by homotopies of holomorphic formal solutions defined over an open neighbourhood of $M$.

-In order to prove the main results we have needed to adapt a Mergelyan approximation theorem for the case of parametric sections of vector bundles (Theorem \ref{theorem: Mergelyan}).
-Due to this Theorem we are able to approximate the homotopies obtained to prove the main Theorems by homotopies of holomorphic sections.
-This allows to prove $h$--principles for germs of sections within the holomorphic category (Theorem \ref{Theorem: Main Theorem for arbitrary type Stein manifolds.
-Version that preserves holonomy in proper sets.} and Theorem \ref{Theorem: Main Theorem for arbitrary type Stein manifolds.
-Version that preserves holomorphy in proper sets.}).
+In order to do so we have adapted a Mergelyan approximation Theorem for the case of parametric sections of vector bundles (Theorem \ref{theorem: Mergelyan}).
+We use that Theorem to obtain homotopies satisfying the desired properties in a Stein domain containing the totally real submanifold.
+This allows to proceed inductively over the descending disks of a Morse type strongly plurisubharmonic function that conform a Lagrangian skeleton of $B$ to prove Theorems \ref{Theorem: Theorem for arbitrary type Stein manifolds.
+Version that preserves holonomy in proper sets.} and \ref{Theorem: Theorem for arbitrary type Stein manifolds.
+Version that preserves holomorphy in proper sets.}.

+At the end of this process we obtain a homotopy of formal solutions that finishes in a holonomic solution over a Stein neighbourhood of a Lagrangian skeleton that is diffeotopic to $B$.
+A priori, this skeleton depends on the initial formal data, but if the Stein manifold is an open Riemann surface or it has finite type (i.e. the strongly plurisubharmonic function defining the skeleton has a finite number of critical points), then that skeleton is independent of the formal solution.
+This yields the existence of local $h$--principles over that skeleton.
+This is the content of Theorems \ref{Theorem: Theorem for finite type Stein manifolds.
+Version that preserves holonomy in proper sets.}, \ref{Theorem: Theorem for finite type Stein manifolds.
+Version that preserves holomorphy over the skeleton and closeness over proper sets.} and \ref{Theorem: Theorem for Riemann surfaces}.

 To end this introduction, let us state the main yoga of this note: any differential relation that satisfies an $h$--principle over a manifold $M$ satisfies an $h$--principle for the ``complexified'' relation over a small neighborhood of the zero section of the cotangent bundle $T^*M$.
-We prove actually more, just understanding that a cotangent bundle is a specific type of Stein manifold and the zero section is somehow generalized to a skeleton of that manifold.
+We prove actually more, just understanding that a cotangent bundle is a specific type of Stein manifold and the zero section is somehow generalized to a Lagrangian skeleton of that manifold.